Your District, Your Benefits

 - present a doctor's certificate of continuing illness, including date that they are anticipated to return to work

 - have used all of his/her accumulated sick leave and all other available compensation days (i.e. personal business days, vacation days, comp time, etc.)

 An eligible District 25 Sick Leave Bank member who has used all sick days, personal days, vacation days, and comp time may request days from the Sick Leave Bank by completing a Sick Leave Bank application and submitting it to the Benefits Manager.

 Upon receipt of an application, the Sick Leave Bank Committee will convene within five business days to review the request and determine whether or not to grant the request for Sick Leave Bank days.
-The Benefits Manger will contact the employee with the Committee's decision.
+The employee will be notified via email with the Committee's decision.